VladimirJanus/Motorola-M68XX-Microprocessor-Emulator/README.md

-The ready to run program is in the builds folder.
 Runs on Win10+ no additional programs required.

-The MotorolaEmulatorProj directory is the QT project.

 The source code history is missing because the project was moved many times and i lost the changes made to it.